 - 90-95% less than 1990 emissions by 30 June 2040.

-The next steps to be taken are critical to ensure we achieve these targets.
+The next steps to be taken are critical to ensure we achieve these targets, starting with the release of the strategic plan to achieve the targets to be finalised by the end of 2018.

-Importantly, we need to make sure our pathway to zero net emissions is fair, equitable, socially just, economically viable and does not displace our emissions into other jurisdictions.
+The tri-partisan support from Labor, Liberals and the Greens for local action and leadership on climate change strengthens the Government’s mandate to implement policies and programs to achieve the targets.
+It will also be crucial to make sure the pathway to zero net emissions is fair, equitable, socially just, economically viable and does not displace our emissions into other jurisdictions.

 - 16 August 2018 – Amendment Bill for a zero net emissions by 2045 target tabled in the ACT Legislative Assembly